Bachelor's Degree in Mechanical and Manufacturing Engineering

 Learning and Assessment Situations (LAS):

-• SAE Independently provide a functional and optimized solution that meets industrial demand throughout the entire life cycle.
+• SAÉ: Independently provide a functional and optimized solution that meets industrial needs throughout the entire lifecycle

-• SAÉ Synthesize and use existing concepts for innovation
+• SAÉ: Synthesize and apply existing concepts to drive innovation

 • Resource Transfer